Last updated: July 5, 2026

 - Audit for WCAG 2.1 compliance

-- Ensure alt text, contrast, and keyboard navigation
+- Ensure alt text, color contrast, and keyboard navigation

 - Train your team on accessibility best practices